-• Fair value of real estate, private equity, real return, absolute return and diversified credit investments, including derivative investments, and related income.
+• Fair value of real assets, private equity, absolute return, risk mitigation and diversified credit investments, including derivative investments, and related income.

 Directly held real estate investment fair values are based on recent estimates provided by independent third-party appraisers.
-Commingled fund real estate investment fair values are based on net asset value per share of the investment provided by the investment management firms or general partners.
-The fair value of private equity, real return and absolute return investments that are not publicly traded were determined by management, in consultation with the general partner and valuation specialists, based on the net asset value per share (or its equivalent) of OCERS' ownership interest in partner's capital.
-The fair values of diversified credit investments structured as partnerships are based on net asset value per share of the investment.
+Fair values for timber, energy and agriculture are based on independent appraisals and/or estimates made in good faith by the general partner or management.
+Commingled real estate funds are based on the investment's net asset value per share provided by the investment manager firms/general partners.
+The fair value of commodities is determined by quoted market prices.
+The fair value of private equity and absolute return investments that are not publicly traded were determined by management, in consultation with the general partner and valuation specialists, based on the net asset value per share (or its equivalent) of OCERS' ownership interest in partner's capital.
+The fair values of diversified credit investments and risk mitigation funds structured as partnerships are based on net asset value per share of the investment.
 The fair values for diversified credit investments comprised of mortgages, direct lending and energy-based credit funds are based on the general partner's estimates considering factors such as market quotes, earnings-multiple analysis or discounted cash flow analysis.